Nilrudra1999/Understanding-DSA/notes/Iteration_vs_recursion.md

 These notes will explore the following:
 - ✅ What is Iteration and Recursion?
 - ✅ What does the code look like?
-- When should iteration be used vs recursion?
+- ✅ When should iteration be used vs recursion?
-- Why should iteration be used over recursion?
+- ✅ Why should iteration be used over recursion?

 ## What is Iteration and Recursion?

+### Iteration

 Iterative algorithms use a block of code known as a "loop" to repeatedly perform a task(s), multiple times.
 They exit either after some condition is fulfilled or the computation it was performing gets completed.
 Generally, loops have a runtime complexity of O(n) where (n) represents the length of some value or set of data which the loop iterates over.
 Nested loops have a runtime complexity of O($n^a$) where (a) represents the number of loops running in total.
-This is because every single time a loop is nested the outer loop runs (n) times and the inner runs (n) times independently for each iteration of the outer loop.<br>
+This is because every single time a loop is nested the outer loop runs (n) times and the inner runs (n) times independently for each iteration of the outer loop.

 If however the inner loop is dependent on the outer loop like shown below:

 ```python